bentoml/BentoML/docs/source/guides/workers.rst

 Configure workers
 -----------------

 When you define a BentoML Service, use the ``workers`` parameter to set the number of workers.
-For example, setting ``workers=4`` launches four instances of the Service, each running in its process.
+For example, setting ``workers=4`` launches four worker instances of the Service, each running in its process.
 Each worker is homogeneous, which means they perform the same tasks.

 .. code-block:: python